 Arc-lamps are inexpensive to buy.
-However, because the bulbs have a short lifetime, need to be disposed of as hazardous waste and be aligned every time they are changed to ensure even illumination, they are not an economical option.
+However, because the bulbs have a short lifetime, this light source needs to be disposed of as hazardous waste and be aligned every time it is changed to ensure even illumination.
+This means they are not an economical option.

 Tungsten-halogen bulbs are also relatively cheap to buy.
 Although they last more than four times longer than arc-lamps, bulbs are still likely to be needed to be replaced multiple times within the lifespan of an LED.
 The excess heat emitted from a tungsten-halogen lamp can cause parts of the microscope to have a shorter lifespan; replacing these parts adds more to the cost of the lamps.